-The underwriters propose to offer some of the notes directly to the public at the public offering prices set forth on the cover page of this prospectus supplement and some of the notes to dealers at the public offering price less a concession not to exceed % of the principal amount of the notes.
-The underwriters may allow, and dealers may reallow, a concession not to exceed % of the principal amount of the notes on sales to other dealers.
+The underwriters propose to offer the notes directly to the public at the public offering prices set forth on the cover page of this prospectus supplement and may offer the notes to dealers at the public offering price less a concession not to exceed 0.30% of the principal amount of the notes.
+The underwriters may allow, and dealers may reallow, a concession not to exceed 0.20% of the principal amount of the notes on sales to other dealers.
 After the initial offering of the notes to the public, the representatives may change the public offering prices and concessions.